 “No one saves us but ourselves.
 No one can and no one may.
 We ourselves must walk the path.”

-As much I loathe the idea of keeping secrets, I do have them and I do keep them well guarded.
+As much I loathe the idea of keeping secrets, I do have them and I keep them well guarded.
 I see no benefit in bringing them into the open.
 These are simply topics that are not open for discussion.
-I don’t subscribe the idea that everything that lives in the shadows needs to be brought into the light.
+I don’t subscribe to the idea that everything that lives in the shadows must be brought into the light.
 There needs to be a balance between light and shadow.
 It may be enough to be aware of what’s in the darkness and to be able to discriminate between what should and should not be brought into the light.
-There may come a time when it will be appropriate to bring more into the light but until that time…
+There may come a time when it will be appropriate to bring more into the light but until that time let sleeping dogs lie.